GLOBAL MARKETS-Stocks head higher as risk appetite returns

 "We're back in this zone really where it could go either way," said a dealer with one London bank.
 "The data over the next couple of days, and (Fed Chair Janet) Yellen's appearance, could be the key to breaking us out of this range, but we have been here before.
 This year's model is range-trading."

-U.S. crude oil and Brent crude futures were slightly higher, respectively up 0.4 percent and 0.2 percent.
-(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Anirban Nag, John Geddie, Chris Vellacott and Patrick Graham; Editing by Andrew Heavens)
+U.S. crude oil and Brent crude futures were slightly higher, respectively up 0.4 percent and 0.1 percent.
+(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Anirban Nag, John Geddie, Chris Vellacott and Patrick Graham; Editing by Mark Trevelyan)

 * U.S. oil output up 8 pct since mid-2016 to over 9.1 million bpd